lumlumva/cse15l-lab-reports/lab1.md

 3. command with a path to a file as an argument
 ![Image](ls3.png)
 - The working directory is /home.
-- Since we are taking a file as an argument, there is no contents of that file to be listed.
+- Since we are taking a file as an argument, there are no contents of that file to be listed.
 Then, the system just display the information of that specific file for us.
 - This output is not an error.